leapwork/TeamCity/README.md

 - Plugin is now using Leapwork API v4

 # Instruction
-1. Add Build-Step "Leapwork Integration" to your project.
+1. Add Build-Step "Leapwork Integration" to your project
-2. Enter your Leapwork controller hostname or IP-address something like "win10-agent20" or "localhost".
+2. Enter your Leapwork Controller hostname or IP-address, for example "win10-controller"
-3. Enter your Leapwork controller API port, by default it is 9001.
+3. Enter your Leapwork Controller API port (by default it is 9001)
-4. Enter time delay in seconds.
-When schedule is run, plugin will wait this time before trying to get schedule state.
+4. Enter Time Delay in seconds.
+When schedule is running, plugin will wait this time before trying to get schedule state.
 If schedule is still running, plugin will wait this time again.
-By default this value is 5 seconds.
+By default this value is 5 seconds
-5. Select how plugin should process "Done" status value: to Success or Failed.
+5. Select how plugin should process "Done" status value: to Success or Failed
-6. Press button "Select Schedules" to get a list of all available schedules.
-Select schedules you want to run.
+6. Press button "Select Schedules" to get a list of all available schedules, select schedules you want to run
 7. Run your project and get results.
 Enjoy!

 # Troubleshooting